brigittehogan/CS-5010-Project/README.md

    * Output variable (based on sensory data): <br>
      12 - quality (score between 0 and 10) <br>

-* Files
+* ### Files
-  * winequality-red.csv:   red wine preference samples
+  * winequality-red.csv:   red wine preference samples (1599 observations)
-  * winequality-white.csv: white wine preference samples
+  * winequality-white.csv: white wine preference samples (4898 observations)

-* References
+* ### References
+   * Details on vino verde http://www.vinhoverde.pt/en/
    * Source: Paulo Cortez, University of Minho, Guimarães, Portugal, http://www3.dsi.uminho.pt/pcortez
    * A. Cerdeira, F. Almeida, T. Matos and J. Reis, Viticulture Commission of the Vinho Verde Region(CVRVV), Porto, Portugal
     @2009
    * Paper: P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
-In Decision Support Systems, Elsevier, 47(4):547-553, 2009. https://www.sciencedirect.com/science/article/pii/S0167923609001377?via%3Dihub
+In Decision Support Systems, Elsevier, 47(4):547-553, 2009. https://www.sciencedirect.com/science/article/pii/S0167923609001377?via%3Dihub <br>
-   * Details on vino verde http://www.vinhoverde.pt/en/
+   In the above reference, two datasets were created, using red and white wine samples.
+The inputs include objective tests (e.g. PH values) and the output is based on sensory data (median of at least 3 evaluations made by wine experts).
+Each expert graded the wine quality between 0 (very bad) and 10 (very excellent).
+Several data mining methods were applied to model these datasets under a regression approach.
+The support vector machine model achieved the best results.
+Several metrics were computed: MAD, confusion matrix for a fixed error tolerance (T), etc. Also, we plot the relative importances of the input variables (as measured by a sensitivity analysis procedure).

 ## Major Tasks
 * PRE-PROCESSING, SAVE/READ CSV